British hardened field defences of World War II: Background

-Winston Churchill helps to build a pillbox at Poole in July 1940.
+Winston Churchill helps to build a pillbox at Sandbank Pavillion, Poole in July 1940.

 With the German invasion of Low Countries in May 1940 came the realisation that the United Kingdom was vulnerable to invasion.
 Late in May 1940, the Chiefs of Staff Committee decided that vulnerable beaches needed to be fortified with pillboxes and anti-tank obstacles.
 This proposal was resisted by the Commander-in-Chief, Home Forces, Sir Walter Kirke, who favoured a mobile reserve to counter invasion, but shortly afterwards, he was replaced by Sir Edmund Ironside.
 Having very few tanks or lorries to form such a reserve, Ironside formulated a plan to have a "coastal crust" of defended beaches, backed up by a network of "stop lines" which would limit any incursion, with localised defences for "vulnerable points" such as airfields.
 Work on these defences continued through the summer of 1940, until in late July, Ironside was replaced by Sir Alan Brooke.
 By then, there were more resources for mobile defence and work on fixed defences became a lower priority, especially the stop lines which Brooke disliked.
 In February 1941, British General Headquarters issued an order that no more pillboxes were to be constructed.
 By then, some 28,000 hardened field defences had been constructed; about 25 per cent of these have survived.